liquality/liquality-swap/README.md

 HTTPS=true npm start
 ```

-If you get errors about missing libraries `liquality-ui` or `chainabstractionlayer`, pull these and link them:
+If you get errors about missing library `chainabstractionlayer`, pull it and link it:

 ```bash
 git clone git@github.com:ConsenSys/chainabstractionlayer.git